-The question was investigated through a qualitative case study on 16 Bachelor's Degree students practising social work in Norway for a period of one year.
-The qualitative method is characterised by direct contact between the researcher and the study participants [19, 20, 21].
-The role of the researcher was an observer in the classroom and among the students.
-By investigating the qualities linked to groups and networks on Facebook as a communication channel, and how rapidly ICT happens when students interact and communicate with each other, the students' innovative usage was analysed and connected to social work.
+The question was investigated through a qualitative case study on 16 Bachelor's Degree students practising social work for a period of one year.
+The qualitative method is characterised by direct contact between the researcher and the study participants (Johannessen et al., 2004; Thagaard, 2013; Kvale, 1997; Kvale & Brinkmann, 2009).
+By investigating the qualities linked to groups and networks on Facebook as a communication channel, and how rapidly information and communication happens when students interact and communicate with each other, the students' innovative usage was analysed and connected to social work.
 Implementation of the survey is mainly based on observation of the students' use of Facebook in learning situations and furthermore, it has been examined how quickly this took place through collaboration between students.
-Based on this, the interpretations are highly significant [20].
+Based on this, the interpretations are highly significant (Thagaard, 2013).
 The respondents vary in age and originate from different parts of the country.
 Factors, such as family, finances, earlier education, work experience, etc., were not taken into consideration during the study.
 The study is limited in the sense that it only provides an indication of how the respondents use Facebook, the learning outcome, whilst uncovering the innovation that consequently resulted.
 At the same time, factors related to how this innovation then paves the way for new social work solutions are uncovered.
 The students were specifically observed when using social media to uncover the types of opportunities and challenges that may arise through the innovation.
 The study relates to information and communication in groups and networks on Facebook in the form of a communication channel, thereafter the rapidity of this via inter-student interaction was examined.
-The findings were analysed related to diffusion theory [16].
-Prior to the start of the study, the interviewees were informed that participation in the study was voluntary, and as such they could withdraw from observations and interviews at any given time without giving a reason.
-Implementation of the survey follows national guidelines for research and ethics.
-Observations were conducted for a period of 22 hours prior to and during classes in the study programme.
-Both open and participating observations were selected to observe the students' situation.
-To validate the observations, notes about the lesson were presented to five interviewees during one of the breaks.
-This allowed them to read and to distinguish between what they had heard and seen, regardless the interpretation, because they had participated in the lesson themselves.
-This type of review can support the interpretation and acknowledgement of the interviewee[20].
-The following is an example of the reproduced notes that were shown to two out of five students: